 Some examples of these types of windows include:

 - Single or double-hung windows

 Since there are many simple windows on commercial buildings and very few panes, you should avoid charging pane by pane; otherwise, you’ll end up undercharging for your services.

-Single or no pane windows are also common in residential homes, especially on rental homes, because they’re most cost-effective and easy to maintain, but windows with two to four panes are the standard for residential areas.
+Single or no-pane windows are also common in residential homes, especially in rental homes, because they’re the most cost-effective and easy to maintain, but windows with two to four panes are the standard for residential areas.

 Charging about $7 per pane will put you at $14-$28 per window.

 Taking that into account, you could also develop a flat rate price per window.
-Instead of charging $14 going by the pane, you can round up to $15 for a two paned windowed, $30 for four panes.
+Instead of charging $14 going by the pane, you can round up to $15 for a two-paned window, and $30 for four panes.